dhellmann/pymotw-3/source/socket/addressing.rst

   The ``AF_UNIX`` constant is only defined on systems where UDS is supported.

-The socket type is usually either ``SOCK_DGRAM`` for *user datagram protocol* (UDP) or ``SOCK_STREAM`` for *transmission control protocol* (TCP).
-UDP does not require transmission handshaking or other setup, but offers lower reliability of delivery.
+The socket type is usually either ``SOCK_DGRAM`` for message-oriented datagram transport or ``SOCK_STREAM`` for stream-oriented transport.
+Datagram sockets are most often associated with UDP, the *user datagram protocol*.
+They provide unreliable delivery of individual messages.
+Stream-oriented sockets are associated with TCP, *transmission control protocol*.
+They provide byte streams between the client and server, ensuring message delivery or failure notification through timeout management, retransmission, and other features.

-UDP messages may be delivered out of order, more than once, or not at all.
-TCP, by contrast, ensures that each message is delivered exactly once, and in the correct order.
-That extra reliability may impose additional latency, however, since packets may need to be retransmitted.
-Most application protocols that deliver a large amount of data, such as HTTP, are built on top of TCP.
-UDP is commonly used for protocols where order is less important (since the message fits in a single packet, i.e., DNS), or for *multicasting* (sending the same data to several hosts).
+Most application protocols that deliver a large amount of data, such as HTTP, are built on top of TCP because it makes it simpler to create complex applications when message ordering and delivery is handled automatically.
+UDP is commonly used for protocols where order is less important (since the messages are self-contained and often small, such as name look-ups via DNS), or for *multicasting* (sending the same data to several hosts).
+Both UDP and TCP can be used with either IPv4 or IPv6 addressing.

 .. note::